phoenixroy/ud_stats_perceptual_phenomenon/README.md

 #### 2. What is an appropriate set of hypotheses for this task?
 What kind of statistical test do you expect to perform?
 **Hypothesis test**

+**H0(Null hypotheses):** μi - μc = 0
-**H0:** Time to name colours is the same for congruent and incongruent tasks
+Time to name colours is the same for congruent and incongruent tasks
+**HA(Alternate hypotheses):** μi - μc ≠ 0
-**HA:** Time to name colours is not the same for congruent and incongruent tasks
+Time to name colours is not the same for congruent and incongruent tasks

+where μ is a population mean, the subscript "c" represents the congruent words condition, and the subscript "i" represents the incongruent words condition.

+We expect to perform a **Paired t-test**, because:
+  - The data is roughly normally distributed
+  - The two samples are dependent
+  - We don't have any population parameters provided (so a z-test would not be appropriate here)
+  - The samples size is below 30.

+#### 3.Report some descriptive statistics regarding this dataset.
+Include at least one measure of central tendency and at least one measure of variability.
 **Statistical test**

 | **Statistic** | **Congruent** | **Incongruent** |